Korolvs/gaya/_posts/2016-05-08-domain-driven-design-for-rails.md

 comments: true
 ---

-In [previous article]({% post_url 2016-03-17-command-driven-architecture-for-ruby-on-rails %}) I wrote about the application layer(controllers, middleware and commands), so if you want to get the full vision of the architecture I am talking about - read the first part.
+In [previous article]({% post_url 2016-03-17-command-driven-architecture-for-ruby-on-rails %}) I wrote about the application layer(controllers, filters and commands), so if you want to get the full vision of the architecture I am talking about - read the first part.
 Now let's talk about the domain layer.

 ## Why do you need to use this approach instead of ordinary models?